 The Brill Eye Difference

-While eliminating screens from your life isn’t a realistic way to deal with eye strain, we do suggest taking small breaks throughout the day to let your eyes reset!
-Every few hours, take a 15 minute break by doing something off-screen or looking at something that is located further away.
+- Take a Break While eliminating screens from your life isn’t a realistic way to deal with eye strain, we do suggest taking small breaks throughout the day to let your eyes reset!
+Every few hours take a 15-minute break by doing something off-screen or looking at something that is located further away.
 For continuous computer usage, try looking away for 20 seconds every 20 minutes to keep your eyes healthy and feeling good.